Counting quadrant walks via Tutte's invariant method: Solving algebraic models

 \subsection{Fourth (and last) weighted model}

 This model, which has never been solved so far, differs from the one of Section~\ref{sec:first10} by a reflection in a vertical line.
 Hence it has the same $y$-invariant, but the $x/y$-symmetry is lost.
 The $y$-invariant has double poles at $0$ and $-1$, while $L(y)$ only has a simple pole at $0$.
 We first eliminate the pole of $J(y)$ at $-1$ by considering $(L(y)-L(-1))J(y)$ (again, this is sufficient since $-1$ is a double root of $L(y)-L(-1)$).
-Then we eliminate the pole at $0$, apply Lemma~\ref{lem:inv} with $\rho=1$, and obtain: \beq (L(y)-L(-1))J(y)=aL(y)^3+bL(y) ^2+cL(y)+d, \eeq where
+Then we eliminate the pole at $0$, apply Lemma~\ref{lem:inv} with $\rho=1$, and obtain: \beq (L(y)-L(-1))J(y)=C_3L(y)^3+C_2L(y) ^2+C_1L(y)+C_0, \eeq where

 and